What do we do?Supporting Queensland consumers and health services to partner for better health outcomes.

 - Providing strategic advice to health organisation staff and health consumer representatives

 What are we not able to assist with?

 Health Consumers Queensland works to improve health care deliver at a systems level.
 Unfortunately, we are not able to assist with individual complaints or one-on-one advocacy.
-However, the links below may help you if you are looking for support with a problem with a health service.
+However, the links on our Unhappy with your healthcare? page may help you if you are looking for support with a problem with a health service.

 Our guiding principles:

 - Influencing individual and system change in health services through ensuring the consumer perspective is central in the planning, design, delivery, monitoring and evaluation at all levels.